mafm/ledger.fs/README.md

 ## Origins

-Ledger.fs is an F# rewrite of [ledger.py](https://github.com/mafm/ledger.py/) which was inspired by John Wiegley's [Ledger](http://www.ledger-cli.org/)
+Ledger.fs is an FSharp rewrite of [ledger.py](https://github.com/mafm/ledger.py/) which was inspired by John Wiegley's [Ledger](http://www.ledger-cli.org/)

-I wanted to add some functionality to ledger.py and F# is a lot easier to deal with long-term than python.
+I wanted to add some functionality to ledger.py and FSharp is a lot easier to deal with long-term than python.

 Ledger.py is also similar to some older double-entry accounting